 Getting Here

-By Air: Tullamarine Airport (Melbourne Aiport) is the main International and Domestic Airport.
+By Air: Tullamarine Airport (Melbourne Airport) is the main International and Domestic Airport.
 There are a couple of Regional Airports dotted around the State.

 By Train: Trains run from Sydney or Adelaide to Melbourne.
 The regional train system, V Line, runs through various parts of Victoria.
-A couple of Australia's Greatest Train Journeys has Melbourne as one of their stops.
+Melbourne is on a stop on a couple of Australia's Greatest Train Journeys.

 By Sea: Pre-COVID times Port Melbourne was the major cruising port for Victoria.
 At present cruising is on hold.